 - 1. It distributes energy through its distribution grid to customers.
 In this role it is a natural monopoly, and in the real world may be a cooperative, a for-profit regulated corporation, or a government entity.
 Brokers must pay distribution fees for the use of the distribution grid in proportion to the quantities of energy their customers transport over the grid. - 2.
-It is responsible for the real-time balance of supply and demand on the distribution grid.
-In this role it operates a "balancing market" (see Section 6) that creates an incentive for brokers to balance their own portfolios of energy supply and demand in each time slot.
-Note that in the real world, this function is typically handled higher in the grid hierarchy, by ISO/TSO organizations [4]; Power TAC, however, does not model the full hierarchy, and so we have elected to merge the DU with the broker-visible functions of the ISO/TSO. - 3.
 It offers "default" tariffs for energy consumption and production.
 In this role it simulates the electric utility in a non-competitive regulated customer market that typically exists prior to market liberalization.
 The default tariffs also form a "ceiling" that constrains the potential profitability of brokers, because customers are always free to choose the default tariffs over competing broker offerings.
 The default broker role is an essential element of the simulation, because customers must always have access to energy, and therefore at the beginning of a simulation, all customers are subscribed to the default tariffs.
 Brokers must lure them away using more attractive terms.